 It was in the daughter’s room that Steve discussed ghosts.
-Apparently the house has been investigated by paranormal scientists on many occasions and Steve said that on a scale of 1 to 10, Greystone is a 15.
+Paranormal scientists have investigated the house on many occasions.
+Steve said that on a scale of 1 to 10, Greystone is a 15.
 Two rangers have quit because of their paranormal experiences at the mansion.
 Steve then played a tape of an incident that occurred during the filming of National Treasure: Book of Secrets.

-As we passed through the upper landing on our way downstairs, we noticed a really large light fixture swinging from the ceiling.
+As we passed through the upper landing on our way downstairs, we noticed a large light fixture swinging from the ceiling.
 Earthquake?
-No. One of the rangers said the windows were open so it was most likely wind, but it was a really big fixture and no wind could be felt moving across the space.
+No. One of the rangers said the windows were open, so it was most likely wind, but it was a really big fixture, and no wind could be felt moving across the space.
 I looked around for Rod Serling.

 Since we had time to spare, we rolled into the adjacent Bowling Alley, although “The Dude” didn’t show up here either.
 Ranger Steve showed us how the ball return worked.
 This was life in the fast lane.
 I wondered if there had been a murder there, “Who would they pin it on?”